SmittyHalibut/coax-trap-form/README.md

 ![Screen capture of my 3.1 inch, 6.25 turn form for RG8/X. Resonates at 7.200MHz](/images/coax-trap-form-rg8x-6.25turns-3.1in.png)

 # Your Antenna!
 But the OpenSCAD file is entirely parametric.

+Install [OpenSCAD](https://www.openscad.org/), open the `.scad` file, and adjust the parameters as listed below to make your own form.
+Then Render the form (will take several minutes), and save your STL.
+Then you can slice it as normal.

 You can adjust the variables:
 ```
 // Calculator: https://www.qsl.net/ve6yp/coaxtrap.zip
 form_diameter = 3.1*in2mm;